crate/services-docs/docs/reference/services.md

 :::{note}
-__*CRFREE__: This plan is aimed at new users who want to test and evaluate CrateDB Cloud and is perpetually free to use.
-Every user can deploy one free tier cluster in their organization without adding a payment method.
+__*CRFREE__: This plan is aimed at new users who want to test and evaluate CrateDB Cloud, and is perpetually free to use.
+Users can deploy one free tier cluster in their organization without needing to add a payment method.
 Free tier clusters will be suspended if they are not used for 7 days, and deleted after 7 more days of idleness.
 They cannot be scaled or changed.
 :::